 Homemade playdough – If ever there was a quintessential DIY this is it!
 Parents and children have been happily cooking up this stuff at home for decades.
-Today our newest contributor Kaley is sharing her favorite play dough recipe using another kid classic: Jell-O (because it just wouldn’t be an MPMK post without some sort of twist).
+Today Kaley is sharing her favorite play dough recipe using another kid classic: Jell-O (because it just wouldn’t be an MPMK post without some sort of twist).

 You will need: